Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Preliminaries

 If $F$ is a projective measurement in the basis $\mathcal{A}$ or $\mathcal{B}$ (for example $F = | a_k \rangle \langle a_k |$), then $\boldsymbol{\langle \langle} F \boldsymbol{|}$ has elements:

 and Equation \eqref{eq:kdexpsum} reduces to the marginalisation of the quasiprobability distribution:

-\textit{Experimental Measurement of KD Superoperator Elements.} KD superoperators were first introduced in \cite{schmid2024kirkwooddirac}.
-However, up until now it was not known how to experimentally obtain their individual elements.
-Here, we offer a straightforward method for measuring the elements $(\hat{\mathcal{E}}_U)_{ij, kl}$ of a KD superoperator induced by a unitary $U$ on any informationally complete choice of $\mathcal{A, B}$.
-To do this, we apply the cycle test algorithm of \cite{Wagner_2024, oszmaniec2021measuring} (Figure \ref{fig:cycletest}), originally proposed for measurement of quasiprobabilities $Q_{ij}(\rho)$ for an unknown state.
+\textit{Experimental Estimation of KD Superoperator Elements.} In Appendix \ref{appendix:cycletest}, we offer a straightforward method for estimating the elements $(\hat{\mathcal{E}}_U)_{ij, kl}$ of a KD superoperator induced by a unitary $U$ on any informationally complete choice of $\mathcal{A, B}$.
+To do this, one can apply the cycle test algorithm \cite{Wagner_2024, oszmaniec2021measuring}, originally proposed for estimating Kirkwood--Dirac quasiprobabilities $Q(\rho)_{ij}$ of an unknown state.